thisMatter.comEconomics

 Sales and Excise Taxes

 The elasticity of demand is often considered when governments consider assessing sales or excise taxes on products or services.
 Generally, because sales taxes are assessed on many items, buyers bear most of the burden of sales taxes, since there are few other things that they can buy that are tax-free.
-On the other hand, excise taxes, which are taxes on particular products, would, in many circumstances, hurt the sellers more because buyers can buy untaxed goods.
+On the other hand, excise taxes, which are sales taxes on particular products, would, in many circumstances, hurt the sellers more because buyers can buy untaxed goods.
 This elastic demand pushes the tax burden on the sellers.
 However, there are some items where demand is inelastic because there are no close substitutes, such as alcohol and tobacco, so the tax burden for these items falls more on the buyers.

 The Tax Incidence on Labor

-In regard to the labor market, labor is the supply and wages are the price of labor.
+In the labor market, labor is the supply and wages are the price of labor.
 Because the supply of unskilled labor is highly inelastic, unskilled workers bear most of the burden of the payroll tax.

 Personal Income Taxes